hacs/documentation/source/docs/use/entities/update.md

 ---
 HACS provide [update entities](https://www.home-assistant.io/integrations/update/) for all tracked repositories.

-## Install service
+## Install action

-Like all other [update entities](https://www.home-assistant.io/integrations/update/), you can use the `update.install` service to handle updates.
+Like all other [update entities](https://www.home-assistant.io/integrations/update/), you can use the `update.install` action to handle updates.

 !!! danger
-    Setting the version in this service call is considered an advanced feature, and should **NOT** be used without instructions to use it from the author of the repository you are updating.
+    Setting the version in this action call is considered an advanced feature, and should **NOT** be used without instructions to use it from the author of the repository you are updating.

 The **Version** field supports the following: